-Domain Name System (DNS) host records allow you to connect a domain to a web host or service such as Hosted email.
+Domain Name System (DNS) host records connect a domain to a web host or a service such as hosted email.
+This article explains how host records are structured and how to add and manage them, including URL redirects, subdomains, MX records, TXT/SPF/SRV records, and DKIM.

 Structuring host records

-A host record is comprised of three parts, telling the domain where to connect.
+A host record has three parts that tell the domain where to connect.

-- Host Name - Represents a unique prefix used to label the host record.
+- Host Name — A unique prefix used to label the host record.

-- Record Type - The record type drop-down is the type of entry for the Address field.
+- Record Type — The type of entry for the Address field, selected from the Record Type dropdown.

-- Address - The address is the destination for where you want a Host Name to resolve.
+- Address — The destination where you want the Host Name to resolve.

 There are three standard hostnames that enable a stable DNS route to your domain.
 Record types are the different methods that tell the domain where to point.